How to combat radio frequency GPS / GNSS interference, jamming and spoofing?

 Jamming devices are sometimes used by truck drivers to avoid road tolling.
 Such a (GPS) jammer device will disable the GPS unit on the truck, but will also affect other GPS devices in the vicinity.

 Spoofing is when a GPS receiver reports wrong positioning because it has received GNSS signals with intentionally incorrect positioning information sent by a 3rd party.
-Such spoofing devices can be used to hijack autonomous vehicles and send them on alternate routes.
+Spoofing devices can be used to hijack autonomous vehicles and send them on alternate routes.
 This article describes how several ships in the Red Sea had their GPS receiver reporting a position at a faraway airport.
+Static GNSS receiver such as those doing time synchronization at telecom towers are especially vulnerable to GNSS spoofing.

 Using AIM+ to detect and mitigate GNSS RF interference